Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 STEP 5: Automate your Process via Business Rules

 A typical example would be to automatically move a card to a particular column or to send an email notification when the card's deadline is this week.
-Using the Business rules is an easy way to automate your processеs and implement the Portfolio Kanban management scenario.
+Using Business rules is an easy way to automate your processеs.

 All Business Rules are available in the Administration Panel of your account.

 STEP 6: Invite your team members and manage existing users

 When you are ready with the initial Kanbanize setup, you can start inviting your team members to join the account.

 The Administration control panel is the area where the Account Owners manage new and existing users and their roles and privileges.